A fever in babies can be one of the scariest symptoms for parents, especially when that fever is high or the baby is only a few weeks old.

 - Shows signs of dehydration, such as fewer wet diapers, dry mouth, no tears with crying, or sunken soft spot on the head

 - Has a seizure

-It can be difficult for doctors to tell whether a newborn has a simple virus (like a cold), or a more serious infection (like UTI, pneumonia or meningitis).
-That's why doctors will sometimes order special tests (such as blood or urine tests, and/or a chest X-ray and spinal tap) to pinpoint the exact cause of an infant fever, and to look for more serious infections in young babies.
+It can be hard for doctors to tell whether a newborn has a simple virus (like a cold) or a more serious infection (like a UTI, pneumonia, or meningitis).
+That's why doctors will sometimes order special tests (such as blood or urine tests, a chest X-ray, or a spinal tap) to pinpoint the cause of an infant's fever.

 What Should I Do If My Baby Has a Fever?

-If your baby is under age 1 month and has a fever, contact your child's health care provider right away.
+If your baby is under age 1 month and has a fever, contact your child's doctor right away.
 For older babies, try these tips:

 - Dress your baby in a light layer of clothes.

 - Give your baby enough fluids to avoid dehydration.
 Those fluids should be breast milk, formula, an electrolyte solution, or water, depending on the baby’s age.
-Contact your baby's health care provider for guidelines.
+Ask your baby's doctor for guidelines.
 A dehydrated baby may have fewer wet diapers, no tears with crying, or a dry mouth.

-- If your child is older than 6 months and your doctor says it is OK, you can give your baby either children's Tylenol or ibuprofen (Advil or Motrin).
-Never give babies aspirin for a fever because of the risk for a rare but potentially dangerous condition called Reye's syndrome.
-Also, do not give a baby under age 6 months Advil, Motrin, or other medicines that contain ibuprofen.
+- If your child is older than 6 months and your doctor says it is OK, you can give your baby either children's acetaminophen or children's ibuprofen.
+Never give babies aspirin because of the risk for a rare but dangerous condition called Reye's syndrome.
+Also, do not give a baby under age 6 months any medicines that contain ibuprofen.
 Be sure to ask your doctor about the dosage and read the package instructions before giving your baby a fever-reducing medicine.

-If you are concerned about your baby's fever, call your health care provider for advice and reassurance.
+If you are concerned about your baby's fever, call your doctor for advice and reassurance.